harlow/kinesis-consumer/README.md

 if err != nil {
     log.Fatalf("new checkpoint error: %v", err)
 }
+// Or we can provide your own Retryer to customize what triggers a retry inside checkpoint
+// See code in examples
+// ck, err := checkpoint.New(*app, *table, checkpoint.WithDynamoClient(myDynamoDbClient), checkpoint.WithRetryer(&MyRetryer{}))
 ```

 To leverage the DDB checkpoint we'll also need to create a table: